 The site of the Trent Severn Waterway’s first lock, Bobcaygeon sits on three islands at the narrows of two lakes.
 Explorer Champlain said the forests were the finest he had seen when he passed through in the 1600s.
 Centuries later, a settlement grew up as Scottish, Irish, English and Loyalists arrived in the area to log and farm.

 Anglo-Celtic heritage still flourishes in the countryside.
-Tour family-owned farms during the annual FarmFest, when you’ll discover everything from organic apple orchards to sheep farming and horseback riding.
+Tour family-owned farms during the annual FarmFest and discover organic apple orchards, sheep farming and horseback riding.
 Seasonal roots-themed events include the lively Ontario Open Fiddle and Stepdancing Competition hosted annually in Bobcaygeon.
-Don’t miss the home baking, crafts, livestock shows, tractor pull and Saturday night dance this year at the 160th Bobcaygeon Fall Fair.
-At Kawartha Settlers’ Village next door to Highland Green, you’ll find everything from a craft beer, cider and food festival and haunted Halloween to the holiday Festival of Trees in November.
+Don’t miss the home baking, tractor pull and Saturday night dance at the Bobcaygeon Fall Fair.
+At Kawartha Settlers’ Village next door to Highland Green, you’ll find activities like a craft beer and food festival, haunted Halloween and the Festival of Trees in November.

 Boating, beachcombing, fishing, golfing, cycling, hiking and swimming are all part of the fun.
 In winter, enjoy snowmobiling, skating, Nordic skiing, snowshoeing and ice-fishing on the lake.

 Come visit Highland Green.
 There’s no end of things to discover.